jcarenza/allisoncarenza/src/posts/newborn-pictureskansas-city-photography.md

 ---
-title: 'Newborn Pictures Photography'
+title: "Newborn Pictures Photography"
-description: '<p>Remember beautiful Mecia with the prefect belly.
+description: "Remember beautiful Mecia with the prefect belly.
 Well this is her baby Jonah.
 He is big and beautiful.
-We had [&hellip;]</p>
+We had "
-'
-publishDate: 'May 20, 2010'
+publishDate: "May 20, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/05/jon2.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/05/jon2.jpg"
-alt: 'Newborn Pictures Photography'
+alt: "Newborn Pictures Photography"
-slug: 'newborn-pictureskansas-city-photography'
+slug: "newborn-pictureskansas-city-photography"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Kansas City Photographer','Kansas City Photography']
+tags: ["Kansas City Photographer", "Kansas City Photography"]
 ---

 <p style="text-align: center;">Remember beautiful Mecia with the prefect belly.
 Well this is her baby Jonah.
 He is big and beautiful.
 We had a great time taking his pictures even though he wanted to eat the ENTIRE time.
 That&apos;s what makes newborns a challenge.
 Being that these little guys have only been on Earth a few days  or weeks it&apos;s hard to predict their mood.
 Jonah&apos;s mood was easy... hungry.
 Despite the hunger we managed to get him to go to sleep for a bit and caputre some perfect pictures.
 Here are just a few.</p>